golemfactory/golem-workers/README.md

    cd examples/docker
    ```

-3. Build and start compose project in the background
+3. Build and start compose project in the background.
+   Note that because of decentralized fashion, `golem-node` needs a moment to gather information from the Golem Network and amount of returned proposals can be impacted.
    ```shell
    docker compose up -d --build
    ```